 One thing I have wondered is… Can you weigh more than the capacity of a scale using the Tare Feature.
 The answer, at least for this scale, is yes.
 I put a 100 gram weight on the scale, Tared it and then put a 50 gram weight on the scale.

-This is a great scale with excellent resolution and accuracy that is perfect for hops and water salts.
+I’ve owned this since December 2014.
+I can tell you that it is a great scale with excellent resolution and accuracy that is perfect for hops and water salts.

 - 100 Gram Chrome Scale Calibration Weight